griko/vanpy/README.md

 *TODO*

-## General description
+## Description
 **vanpy** can be useful in multiple ways.
-It contains of 3 optional pipelines, that make preprocessing, feature extraction and classification of a voice segments an easy task:
+It contains of 3 optional pipelines, that make preprocessing, feature extraction and classification/STT of a voice segments an easy task:

 1. The preprocessing pipline deals with audio files format and voice segment cutting.
 2. The feature extraction pipline runs